qaisjp/comm2-report/chapters/3-design/25-stackback.md

 ### Database

 Storing information in a database allows us to persist data across multiple independent requests.
-We chose to store our data in a PostgreSQL database as:
+We chose to store our data in a PostgreSQL database as

-- our data is relational
+- Our data is relational, making SQL the better choice over NoSQL. [@SQLVsNoSQL]
-- it provides extra useful features such as enumerations and case insensitive pattern matching (the `ilike` operator)
+- Compared to MySQL, PostgreSQL provides additional types (such as enumerations), case insensitive pattern matching (the `ilike` operator), and other extra features. [@MySQLVsPostgreSQL]
-- the existing system already uses PostgreSQL so it will be easier to migrate to a new database schema than a completely different type of database
+- The existing system already uses PostgreSQL so it will be easier to migrate to a new database schema than a completely different type of database.